-He has conducted trials in resuscitation as one of the investigators in the Resuscitations Outcome Consortium (ROC) and in the Neurological Emergencies Treatment Trial (NETT) network.
-He helps lead the clinical coordinating center for SIREN, an National Institutes of Health emergency research trial network of over 75 medical centers designated to conduct clinical trials in acute care.
-Current SIREN clinical trials test treatments for traumatic brain injury, adult and pediatric cardiac arrest.
+Dr. Callaway is past chair of the American Heart Association Emergency Cardiovascular Care Committee and past co-chair of the ILCOR Advanced Life Support Committee.
+He has contributed to advanced cardiac life support guidelines since 2008, particularly on post-cardiac arrest care.
+He has conducted numerous trials in resuscitation as one of the investigators in the Resuscitations Outcome Consortium (ROC) and in the Neurological Emergencies Treatment Trial (NETT) network.
+Currently, he helps lead the clinical coordinating center for SIREN, an National Institutes of Health emergency research trial network of over 75 medical centers conducting clinical trials in traumatic brain injury, adult, and pediatric cardiac arrest.

 Affiliations